dazza-codes/conda_container/README.md

 This is a conda project template.
 It's intended to be used as a starting point for new repositories that will use conda for a python project.

+The make rules and the `conda_setup.sh` script try to provide some layers of abstraction around conda and pip workflows.
+When they work as expected, the make rules are the highest level of abstraction provided.
+However, due to some difficulties with conda in subshells, the `conda_setup.sh` and associated `conda_funcs.sh` provide additional lower level abstractions.

 ### Choices made for this template

 The following choices were made in creating this template project that requires conda to manage dependencies.

-- use `requirements.txt` instead of `environment.yml`
+- use `requirements.txt` and/or `environment.yml`
+  - only conda can work with `environment.yml` files
   - both conda and pip can work with simple `requirements.txt` files
+    - conda cannot interpret complex syntax in `requirements.txt` files
   - a `requirements.txt` can be installed into any conda env, even `base`
-  - a `requirements.dev` file works the same as `requirements.txt` to manage the development dependencies and both files can be used in one `conda install` command with multiple `--file` arguments
+  - a `requirements.dev` file works the same as `requirements.txt` to manage the development dependencies; both files can be used with conda if the syntax is simple or they can be installed by `pip` if the syntax is complex

 - if an `environment.yml` file is used:
   - it has no options to separate development dependencies,